Learn useState In 10 Minutes - React Hooks Explained

 Introduction

-Modern web applications are highly interactive, users can click on buttons, fill forms, toggle navbars, play a video and so on.
+Modern web applications are highly interactive; users can click on buttons, fill out forms, toggle navbars, play a video, and so on.

 Interactivity makes the UI, therefore the React components change as the time wheel rolls by.